GunarsK-portfolio/messaging-api/TESTING.md

 - Messages with honeypot field filled return 201 (to not alert bots)
 - But the message is NOT saved to the database
+- And the message is NOT published to the queue

 ```go
 // Honeypot field (website) is filled - indicates spam